bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 The sub-directory `web_server_folder` contains all the files and folder structure for a working development web_server.
 But this files are not used directly.
 Because of the way the publish to crates.io works, I will embed them inside the rust code as strings (base64 encoded if needed).
 I will make an automation task for that.

+There is a file `auto_generated_mod.rs` where automation tasks writes boilerplate code.

 ## backend - cargo_crev_reviews

 This is a micro-web-server intended for local use with only one local browser connected to it.
-I wanted to give it the name `cargo_crev_reviews_micro_web_server_backend`, but because this one will be published on crates.io, I must give it the name of the whole project `cargo_crev_reviews`.
 It is the backend of the application `cargo_crev_reviews`.
-The frontend is the GUI web app that runs in the browser and is connected only to this backend.
-It is provided also by the backend app.
+I had to use the same name here.
 Together the backend and the frontend form a complete application that is cross-platform.
 They share some structs for communication that are defined in the `common_structs_mod` module.
 One automation task copies the content from backend to frontend projects to keep them in sync.
 The only URL the server operates is: <http://127.0.0.1:8182/cargo_crev_reviews>